aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 Attractive as an automated update mechanism might be, you want a build to be _reproducible_.

-That does not necessarily mean that you always need to update all packages in your application "by hand", there are smarter ways to do this, and we will discuss this later.
+Though Tatin will not assist you in updating packages, it will assist you in finding out whether there are better packages available: check the user command `]TATIN.CheckForBetterVersions`.

 So, when asked to load installed packages, Tatin will just do exactly that: load the packages defined as required by the configuration files of the main packages `Foo` and `Goo`.

 Except when a package is requested more than once, and with different minor and/or patch numbers: in that case Tatin uses _the best version_, which might or might not be the best one available.
 In our example that would be 1.2.0, while 1.3.0 is ignored.

 This is called ["Minimal Version Selection"](https://research.swtch.com/vgo-mvs "Link to the paper defining it").
-It guarantees that when you re-build, you will get exactly the same result.
+It guarantees that when you re-build, you will get exactly the same result, but it will grab the best version mentioned.

 ## Loading Dependencies